codenvy/docs/src/main/_docs/admin-guide/admin-runbook.md

 ---
 {% include base.html %}

 This article provides specific performance and security guidance for Codenvy on-premises installations based on our experience running codenvy.io hosted SaaS and working with our enterprise customers.
-The below recommendations assume a multi-node setup where all workspaces are run on Workspace Nodes and none are run on the Master Node (it's IP/hostname is not included in the swarm list).
+We assume a multi-node setup where workspaces are run on Workspace Nodes and the Master Node does not operate workspaces, ie the Master Node's IP is not included in the `codenvy.env` Swarm list.

-For general information on managing a Codenvy on-premises instance see the [managing]({{base}}{{site.links["admin-managing"]}}) docs page.

 # Recommended Docker Versions
-Codenvy can run on Docker 1.10+, but we recommend **Docker 1.12.5+** for the best experience.
-If you choose to run with a lower version you may experience the following issues:
+Codenvy can run on Docker 1.11+, but we recommend **Docker 1.12.5+**.
+Versions below 1.12.5 have known issues:

 | Issue | Link | Fixed In |
 |--- |--- |--- |
 | DockerConnector exception "Could not kill running container" | https://github.com/codenvy/codenvy/issues/1164 | Docker 1.12.5

 # Zookeeper Configuration
-Zookeeper is a key-value store that is needed by Swarm in a clustered Codenvy setup.
+Zookeeper is a key-value store used by Docker in a clustered setup.
 To optimize the setup:

-**Step 1**: On the master node ensure that port 2181 is opened.
-If you're using `iptables` for example:
+**Step 1**: On the Master Node ensure that port 2181 is open.
+For example, if you're using `iptables`:

 ```
 #etcd